 The LogicMonitor TechOps team

-Jeff Behl is an employee at LogicMonitor.
+Jeff Behl is a Technical Advisor at LogicMonitor.

 Subscribe to our LogicBlog to stay updated on the latest developments from LogicMonitor and get notified about blog posts from our world-class team of IT experts and engineers, as well as our leadership team with in-depth knowledge and decades of collective experience in delivering a product IT professionals love.